Luke Wang: 2024–25 season: Junior Grand Prix Final silver

 Flores/Wang competed in the Junior Grand Prix series in Riga and Ankara where they placed third and second respectively, earning a berth at the Junior Grand Prix Final in Grenoble, France.
 At the Final, they won the silver medal behind Zhang/Huang of China.

 In January, Flores/Wang competed at the 2025 U.S. Junior Championships in Wichita, Kansas, winning the silver medal behind Moss/Galbavy.
 Selected to compete at the 2025 World Junior Championships the following month in Debrecen, Hungary, the pair finished in sixth place.

+2025–26 season

+Making their senior international debut, Flores/Wang opened the season by placing twelfth at the 2025 CS John Nicks International Pairs Competition.
+Selected as host picks, the team made their senior Grand Prix series debut at 2025 Skate America, where they finished in eighth place.

+In January, Flores/Wang made their senior national debut at the 2026 U.S. Championships, where they finished in seventh place.
+They were subsequently named to the 2026 World Junior Championships teams.

+On April 13, 2026, Wang announced the end of his partnership with Flores.